Help the animals in Taiz Zoo in Yemen

 In all the horror of war, there is rarely coverage of how it affects the plight of animals.

 This situation is very complex.
-The people caring for the animals on a daily basis are in a war zone, so it's important to take that into account when considering possible solutions to help the animals.
+The people caring for the animals on a daily basis are in the middle of a war zone, so it's important to take that into account when considering possible solutions to help the animals.

-Please visit A Lions Heart for more information and updates
+Visit A Lions Heart for more information and updates